-We're proud to present our 2020-2021 prospectus and we're very pleased that you're considering us for the next steps in your education.
+We're proud to present our 2021-2022 prospectus and we're very pleased that you're considering us for the next steps in your education.

 Year 11 is a very busy time and there is a lot for you to think about.
+Now, more than ever.
 One of the things we do really well is support our students in every aspect of sixth form life.
 Giving you the information in this booklet is just the start.
 We're here to advise and guide you with all of the important decisions that you have to make this year.
-If you need our help, or have a question, then all you have to do is ask - pop in to see us anytime!
+If you need our help, or have a question, then all you have to do is ask - contact us at any time.